 Next we have referrals, which again trigger the value exchange of reciprocation.
 Referrals are a rich source of potential new business leads, and people – clients, prospects and the industry – talk about referrals and who made them.
 The same rules apply, you have to give to receive; those who receive referrals are those most likely to give them.

 When we turn to fuelling and sustaining your new business pipeline, the law of reciprocation is not a quick fix.
-There are specific JFDI strategies and tools for achieving a burgeoning pipeline, a subject we cover in detail on our Skills Day.

 However, we can apply our thinking on reciprocation to the pipeline, specifically at that point when the prospect is moving closer to the point of sale: getting warm, but not yet hot.
 For this to work, a structured sales and marketing programme needs to be in place.